qdrvm/kagome/docs/source/tutorials/first_kagome_chain.md

 `first_kagome_chain` folder contains necessary configuration files for our tutorial:

 * `localchain.json` – genesis file for our network.
 It contains necessary key-value pairs that should be inserted before the genesis block
 * `base_path` – Directory, containing kagome base path.
 It contains several dirs, each one named with the chain id, which data it stores (`dev` in this case).
-Data for each chain consists of `db/` (will be initialized on node startup) and `keystore/` (keys to sign the messages sent by our validating node).
+Data for each chain consists of `db/` (will be initialized on node startup) and `keystore/` (keys to sign the messages sent by our authority).
 The latter has to exist prior to the node start.
 This behaviour will be improved in the future.

 `localchain.json` contains Alice and Bob accounts.
 Both have 999998900.0 amount of crypto.
 Their keys can be generated using [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) tool: